 Common Specifications will be used if harmonized standards don’t exist or are considered insufficient to demonstrate conformity in respect of the General Safety and Performance requirements (Annex I), Technical Documentation requirements (Annex II and III), Clinical Evaluation and Post-Market Clinical Follow Up (Annex XIV) and Clinical Investigations (Annex XV).

 The EU Commission will implement the Common Specifications which will be developed by the Medical Device Coordination Group and relevant experts.

 Monitoring of Notified Bodies (Chapter IV, Annex VII)

 There will be increased monitoring and oversight of Notified Bodies (NB’s).
 The authority responsible for NB’s will critically evaluate the NB assessment of technical documentation, paying particular attention to Clinical Evaluation.

 For Class III implantable devices and class II active devices intended to administer and/or remove a medicinal product, NB’s will be required to consult experts to evaluate their Clinical Evaluation Assessment report.
-This is to ensure confidence in the system and ensuring patients receive the highest level of healthcare.
+This is to ensure confidence in the system and ensure patients receive the highest level of healthcare.

 Update – Delay of Implementation of EU MDR Due to Covid-19 Pandemic – May 2021

-Since this blog was published in Jan 2020, the covid-19 pandemic delayed the implementation dates of the EU MDR from May 2020 to 26th May 2021.
+*Since this blog was originally published in Jan 2020, the covid-19 pandemic delayed the implementation dates of the EU MDR from May 2020 to 26th May 2021.

 The TGA issued a presentation on 18-May-2021 “EU Medical Device Regulation: Implications for the TGA and Australia” providing an update on the new timelines for implementation of the changes to medical device regulation in Australia.